Updated November 2024

 Finally, it is important that you log into your newly created email account and make sure that your first and last name are added correctly.
 This ensures that your recipients will see your name displayed correctly in their inboxes.
 This is something that you must do inside of your Gmail (Google Workspace) account in the settings section (you cannot do this inside of Emailchaser).

-Yes, it is very important that you buy a domain and create a professional email address.
+Yes, it is very important that you buy a domain and create a professional email account.
 You can buy a domain when setting up your Google Workspace account.

 It costs around $12 per year to register a .com domain.
-It then costs an additional $12 per month for a Google Workspace email account.
+It then costs around $7 per month for a Google Workspace email account.

-If you follow the steps in this article, then you will have no issues setting up your domains and email accounts.
+If you follow the steps in this article, then you will have better deliverability than 99% of people that send cold emails.

 Article by